GTA V – an unrivalled financial success and a media jobs generatorAlbert Ng 9th December 2013

 – 2/3 of the total revenues of The Avengers, 2012’s largest grossing film ($1.5bn)

 – Over ¼ of ITV’s 2012 revenue (£2.196bn)

 – 1/10 of Sky’s total 2012 turnover (£6.8bn)

 – 1/13 of Thomson Reuters’ 2012 revenues ($12.9bn)

-With marketing and development costs estimated at $270m (roughly the production cost of Avatar or Harry Potter And The Half Blood Prince), this represents a very healthy margin for Take-Two Interactive (This is the parent company of the game’s publisher Rockstar).
+With marketing and development costs estimated at $270m (roughly the production cost of Avatar or Harry Potter And The Half Blood Prince), this represents a very healthy margin for Take-Two Interactive (the parent company of the game’s publisher Rockstar).
 Revenues will be further boosted by GTA’s first foray into micro-transactions within the title’s online platform.